May Ball in Cambridge: Alternatives

 Several colleges host a variation on these balls, a June Event.
 These are cheaper (£60-90), tend to be focused on live music, and frequently have less formal dress codes.
 Some colleges alternate June events and May balls from year to year.
 Trinity Hall, Newnham and Wolfson hold June events.
 In 2018 Wolfson held a May Ball instead.
+In 2023, Darwin College was the first college at Cambridge to host a vegan ball.

 King's holds an annual event known as the "King's Affair" — like the June events it is cheaper and has a reputation for "Beats not Bollinger"; guests are invited to wear any costume they choose.
-With seven different music stages focusing mainly on new DJs the atmosphere is perhaps more akin to some festivals.
+With several different music stages focusing mainly on new DJs, the atmosphere is perhaps more akin to some festivals.
 The college used to hold a traditional May Ball, but this was banned by the local police after The Stranglers played in the 1970s and caused a crush.

 In order to spread the fun throughout the year, a number of colleges have broken with tradition to hold balls at different times, normally either in the winter at the end of Michaelmas term, i.e. the beginning of December, or in spring at the end of Lent term.
 Selwyn is the only college to hold a yearly winter ball, known as the Snowball; in 2008 Selwyn also held a May Ball to celebrate its 125th Birthday and did so again in 2015 and 2017.
 Cambridge University Law Society also holds a well-regarded yearly winter ball.
 Fitzwilliam holds winter balls every two years, the most recent being November 2018.
 Of the spring balls, that of Girton is held biennially at the end of Lent term in March, whereas Churchill continues to produce an annual ball in the middle of Lent term every February.